Instructions for completing a letter of intent (LOI) to apply for a Discovery Horizons grant

 Language of the application: Indicate the language in which the application will be submitted.
 The main body of your application should be written in either English or French, rather than in a mix of both official languages.

-Meaningful engagement means engagement at all stages of the process, “ensuring that various world views are represented in planning and decision making from the earlier stages of conception and design of projects through to the analysis and dissemination of results” (TCPS2).
-Engagement is considered meaningful when the research activities are relevant to community needs and priorities.
+Meaningful engagement means engagement at all stages of the process, “ensuring that various world views are represented in planning and decision making from the earlier stages of conception and design of projects through to the analysis and dissemination of results” (Tri-council policy statement 2).
+Indigenous research requires that research activities respond to community needs and priorities.
 This may involve:

-• exploring opportunities for reciprocal learning and transfer of skills and knowledge between the community and the researcher
+• exploring opportunities for reciprocal learning and transfer of skills and knowledge between the community and the research team;

-For additional guidance on NSERC’s expectations, read the CCSIF guide for research involving Indigenous Peoples and communities.
+For additional guidance on NSERC’s expectations, read the CCI guide for research involving Indigenous Peoples and communities.

 Fields of research

-List the fields of research that best describe this specific application according to the This link will take you to another Web site Canadian Research and Development Classification (CRDC) 2020 Version 1.0.
+List the fields of research that best describe this specific application according to the Canadian Research and Development Classification (CRDC) 2020 Version 1.0.
 You must name one primary field of research, and you may list up to a total of five fields of research.

 Keywords